 Charles & Sue's School of Hair Design honors the Family Educational Rights and Privacy Act of 1974 as a disclosure of educational records and files of the student.
-Adult students, parents of minor students and parents of tax-dependent students, have the right to inspect, review and challenge information contained in those educational records or that of their minor or tax-dependent student.
+Adult students, parents of minor students and parents of tax-dependent students, have the right to inspect, review and challenge information contained in those educational records or that of their minor or tax-dependent students.

 Education records are defined as files, materials and documents which contain information directly related to a student and are maintained by the school.
 Students are not entitled to inspect the financial records of their parents.
-Written consent from the student, parents, or guardian of a dependent minor is required before educational records may be disclosed to third parties; with the exception of accrediting commission or government agencies so authorized by law.
+Written consent from the student, parents, or guardian of a dependent minor is required before educational records may be disclosed to third parties; with the exception of accrediting commission or government agencies authorized by law.
+The school maintains students records for 6 years after the student either graduates or withdraws from the school.